jjblum/INTCATCH-BoatUserManual-HTML/controlling_the_boat.rst

 In almost all cases, a user should only use these three settings.
 Manual PID tuning should only be done by expert user!

-The "Custom" setting uses the manually selected values in the Advanced Options -> Preferences menu.
+The "Custom" setting uses the manually selected values in the :ref:`Advanced Options -> Preferences menu<tablet_preferences_custom_pids>`.

 You select these options by using the pulldown menu on the left of the GUI.